LogRocket Interviews: Is scoping more trouble than it’s worth? - LogRocket Blog

 Krishtha Spuglio, senior product manager at HubSpot.
 She has managed a wide range of products, including sales enablement tools and customer-driven solutions, at her current company.
 She now oversees internal-facing antiabuse systems designed to identify product abuse and suspicious behavior.

-Jordan Smith, engineering manager at Wayfair.
-He previously worked at PillPack, a full-service online pharmacy that was acquired by Amazon in 2018, during its early growth stages.
-At Wayfair, he manages a team that primarily works on order systems — specifically, changes made to customer orders before they ship.
+Jordan Smith, an engineering manager who previously worked at PillPack, a full-service online pharmacy that was acquired by Amazon in 2018, during its early growth stages.
+At his current company, he manages a team that primarily works on order systems — specifically, changes made to customer orders before they ship.

 Kate Green, a self-described “unorthodox problem solver” who recently started working as a software engineering manager at WireWheel, which helps companies achieve compliance with data privacy regulations.
 Her previous experience includes working as a lead software engineer at Till.